While this page is intended to be a TI friendly presentation,

 > http://www.thevenusproject.com/ --yet another brave and fascinating gamble on technology as the solution.
 "Our present, outmoded political and economic systems are unable to apply the real benefits of today's innovative technology to achieve the greatest good for all people, and to overcome the inequities imposed upon so many."

-* As you read these words, I can sense you reflexively stirring to rise up against a genuine heretic, but consider the enduring popularity of President Donald Trump: pretty solid at about 40%.
+* As you read these words, I can sense you reflexively stirring to rise up against a genuine heretic, but consider the core base behind President Donald Trump: pretty solid at 30% to 40%.
 There is, of course, not much to be done about that, save for being a bit more selective in our efforts to get out the vote.

-Straight into what(?) is another matter, and for which answer/s, one might want to ask of artists, philosophers, ecologists, psychologists, spiritual humanist leaders --and a host of other such useless eaters ;-) List those aspects of living you'd seek to optimize.
+But straight into what?
+That's another matter, and for which answer/s one might want to ask of artists, philosophers, ecologists, psychologists, spiritual humanist leaders --and a host of other such useless eaters ;-) List those aspects of living you'd seek to optimize.
 What problems with mental health and social behavior can be anticipated and managed?
-What tests of fitness and intentions should be required for initial participation (realizing, of course, that there'd be a distribution of people problems to deal with in subsequent generations).
+What tests of fitness and intentions should be required for initial participation (realizing, of course, that there'd always be a distribution of people with problems to manage in subsequent generations).

 * I'm here to say: TI is more right than wrong, and that the "wrong" part has more to do with their dream being incomplete.
 We do need something better.
 We do need a much more competently managed society.

-My suggestion to TI is that they link up with the resources at the Fellowship for Intentional Community, identify prospective members of a technate, identify leadership, and start collectively planning for how to model what it is they want to do (with legal advice) --particularly as to the self-governing, administrative structural aspects.
+My suggestion to TI is that they link up with the resources at the Fellowship for Intentional Community, identify prospective members of a technate, identify leadership, and start collectively planning for how to model what it is they want to do (with legal advice) --particularly as to determining/stating goals, the structure of self-governance and administration.

-When I'm trying to materially realize a new idea for one of my contraptions, I often gain insights by getting my ass in gear and actually building the project --lessons which would not have otherwise been gained through years of theorizing and speculation.
+When I'm trying to materially realize a new idea for one of my contraptions, I often gain insights by getting my ass in gear and actually building the project.
+That gains me lessons which would not have otherwise been realized through years of theorizing and speculation.

-~ Let's also be intentional about innovation and invention.
-Does a new idea, device, or even a concept (if applied) "fit" the needs and expectations of the intentional community?
+~ Let's also be intentional about innovation and invention --technological and otherwise.
+Does a new idea, device, or even a concept (if applied) "fit" the needs and expectations of an intentional community?
 Would the consequent changes be worth the disruptions which all change brings about?
 Is a proposed new device and/or technology a good fit with the community: "commensurate" with our human/group "dimensions"?
-(All growth, even technological and cultural, must be checked, lest it become an unsupportable cancer upon us --right?)
+(All growth, technological and cultural, must be checked, lest it become an unsupportable cancer upon us --right?)

-explored by trying out opposing ideas through parallel social enterprises
+they might be explored by trying out opposing ideas through parallel social

-(probably under the same technate tent) --each adequately planned, funded
+enterprises (probably under the same technate tent) --each adequately planned,

-and contractually agreed to.
-Compromises with the "real world" would have
+funded and contractually agreed to.
+Compromises with the "real world" would

-to be made in practice, which are best identified and admitted to, lest
+have to be made in practice, which are best identified and admitted to,

-"of necessity be made a virtue".
-TI has the signal advantage of being open
+lest "of necessity be made a virtue".
+TI has the signal advantage of being

-to competent, organized (and hopefully transparent) management --something
+open to competent, organized, (hopefully) transparent management --something

 many community efforts perished for the want of.

-In march of 2016 I contacted those who operate the (then) current manifestations and web site for TI, Inc., asking if this page struck them as being fair and accurate.
+In march of 2016 I contacted those who operate the (then) current manifestations and web site for TI, Inc., asking if this page (then) struck them as being fair and accurate.
 Happily, they were pleased with my treatment --with one exception: the banner I was (then) placing on all of my web pages, soliciting support for Bernie Sanders.
-The folks at Technocracy Incorporated still steadfastly present their organization to be non-political, so I removed it.
+The folks at Technocracy Incorporated still steadfastly present their organization to be non-political --so I removed it.

 * The armature of this "you will be assimilated" process is "the machine" --meaning: everything from a scissors jack to computer cybernation.
 The machine requires not only engineers and technicians, but categorical, grounded, logical thinking.
-(Not a bad thing, and which doesn't preclude such virtues as social motivation and empathy.)
+(Not a bad thing, and which doesn't preclude such virtues as social motivation, empathy and the arts.)

 Identifying strongly as a technician myself, I feel a natural affinity for these seemingly honest, open, non-violent, do-right people.
 Perhaps they were (and the few of them remaining --are) "guilty" of no more than leading us directly and efficiently to where we've long been going anyway --and to where most everyone (save a few aberrants like myself) think they want to go. ("Self-driving cars" --Sheesh!)